Make sure you choose the best roof for your home

-There are links on our website from which free samples can be ordered – we encourage customers to take advantage of this service, particularly because colour reproduction on websites and in brochures is never 100% accurate, and there is no substitute for actually seeing and holding a physical roof tile or slate in the colour that you are interested in.
+You can order free roof tile and roof slate samples from our website – we encourage customers to take advantage of this service, particularly because colour reproduction of roof tiles and roofing slates on websites and in brochures is never 100% accurate, and there is no substitute for actually seeing and holding a physical roof tile or slate in the colour that you are interested in purchasing.

 Which supplier should I use?